octobercms/docs/cms-pages.md

     <h3>{{ hello }}</h3>

 The next example is more complicated.
-It shows how to load a blog post collection from the database and display on the page (the JohnSmith\Blog plugin is imaginary).
+It shows how to load a blog post collection from the database and display on the page (the Acme\Blog plugin is imaginary).

     url = "/blog"
     ==
     <?
-    use JohnSmith\Blog\Classes\Post;
+    use Acme\Blog\Classes\Post;

     function onStart()
     {